 make pay decisions?

-Once OSP grants delegation of authority
+Once OSHR grants delegation of authority

 to DHHS, Central HR will work with program management and